-Family ties in the Netherlands and Curaçao
+Family ties in the Netherlands and on Curaçao

-What is more, we are particularly interested in the views and experiences of the Curaçaoan-Dutch youth in the Netherlands and believe that we can really understand the meaning of growing up without one’s biological father in different cultural contexts only if we take into account the perspectives of Dutch, Curaçaoan, and Curaçaoan-Dutch youth.
+What is more, we are particularly interested in the views and experiences of the Curaçaoan-Dutch youth in the Netherlands and believe that we can really understand the meaning of father absence in different cultural contexts only if we take into account the perspectives of Dutch, Curaçaoan, and Curaçaoan-Dutch youth.
 Scientifically, this means that this project adds a valuable cross-cultural perspective to the work on father absence.
-Societally, our project adds cultural knowledge about possible implications of growing up without one's biological fathers for young people's development.
+For society, our project adds cultural knowledge about possible implications of growing up without a biological father for young people's development.

 |Last modified:||28 May 2023 10.43 a.m.|